-Source: Georgia Department of Labor, Workforce Statistics and Economic Research c.
+c.
 Workforce Analysis - Provide an analysis of the workforce in the region, including current labor force employment, unemployment data, information on labor market trends and the educational and skill levels of the workforce in the region, including individuals with barriers to employment.
 List all data sources used to gather this information.

-As of September 2018 (the most recent date for which data are currently available), the labor force in the Southern Georgia region numbers 179,260, with 172,992 employed and 9,036 6,268 unemployed, meaning that the unemployment rate is 3.5% (Source: GA Dept. of Labor, Workforce Statistics & Economic Research, Local Area Unemployment Statistics Unit).
+As of March 2020 (the most recent date for which data is currently available), the labor force in the Southern Georgia region numbers 180,000, with 171,814 employed and 8,408 unemployed, meaning that the unemployment rate is 4.5% (Source: GA Dept. of Labor, Workforce Statistics & Economic Research, Local Area Unemployment Statistics Unit).